Mark Lancaster, Baron Lancaster of Kimbolton: House of Lords

 Lancaster was nominated for a peerage in the 2019 Dissolution Honours.
 On 16 September 2020, he was created Baron Lancaster of Kimbolton by Queen Elizabeth II.
 He was Introduced to the House of Lords on 12 October 2020, and sits in the House as a Conservative Party life peer.
-He made his maiden speech on 27 October 2020, while expressing regret that as a bomb disposal expert and with his family ties to fireworks making, that it didn't occur on 5 November.
+He made his maiden speech on 27 October 2020, while expressing regret that as a bomb disposal expert and with his family ties to fireworks-making, that it didn't occur on 5 November.

 He was appointed as a member of the NATO Parliamentary Assembly on 9 November 2021.
 He was elected Chair of the Defence and Security Committee of the NATO Parliamentary Assembly at the 70th Annual Session held in Montreal 22–25 November 2024.

 Lancaster was appointed as the Government's Defence Security Advocate on 25 January 2023.
 The role was established to help drive UK Defence exports and involves engagement with both UK Industry leaders and foreign Government Ministers.
 He was reappointed in the role by the incoming Labour Government on 9 January 2025.

 Political views

 Lancaster has stated his disagreement with the UK Government's policy on the 2003 invasion of Iraq.
 In an interview with the BBC, he stated "It may well be much harder to get the British public to back other overseas adventures by the military because of what's happened in Iraq".
 Lancaster voted against legislation allowing gay couples to marry at the Bill's second reading, but supported minor 'tidying up' legislation supporting the principle once the main Bill had passed through the House of Commons.
-He later tweeted in July 2016 that he had been wrong to have opposed the second reading.

-In 2011 Lancaster introduced his own private member's bill, which enabled special Olympic 1 kg gold and silver coins to be struck by the Royal Mint as part of the 2012 Olympic legacy.
-In 2013 Lancaster was successful in his four-year campaign to get Khat classified as a category C drug following calls from his constituents.